 Lee has been managing director at The Boardroom Climbing since 2013 when he set it up.
 He has been climbing since 2000 and an instructor since 2002.

 He has competed at international level in canoeing then moved into outdoor instructing as a job.
 This has taken him from working and running various outdoor centres around the UK and a bit abroad to working for charities and now managing The Boardroom.

 He enjoys all types of climbing and when he gets chance is just as likely to be in Scotland on some ice as in North Wales on a multi-pitch.
 He has done a little mountaineering in the Alps and further afield and time permitting tends to grab a quick boulder whenever possible.

-Tom Vaessen - Management Committee
+Tom Vaessen - Board Member

 Climbing, like most of us, hooked me during my mid-teens and ever since then from Sport Climbing in Europe to Traditional Climbing in the Peaks, I have always had a desire to not only be involved in the sport recreationally but also to have a career in it too.

 I have been involved in the climbing industry in a professional capacity for the past 14 years.
 From an instructor, coach and route setter to Centre Manager of Reading Climbing Centre / Head of Health & Safety for the Climbing Centre Group, I have gained a passion and drive for developing the industry in both health and safety procedures and the future progression of the sport through grass roots and advanced coaching.

 I have had the privilege of working with a number of highly experienced Technical Advisors and Coaches to help develop my skills in these areas and transfer them into our day to day running at the Climbing Centre Group facilities.
 Due to my experience in Facilities Management and Health and Safety Procedures, Policies and Guidelines, I was voted into the ABC Management Committee in Sept 2016.